jasonliang-dev/spry/musings.md

 exits, and sometimes I don't! `defer` makes destruction obvious, and I like that.

-The one exception to this is `Instrument` in `profile.h`.
-It uses its constructor and destructor to write trace events.
+There's a few types that use destructors, but not directly.
+Instead these types are used through macros:

+- The macro `defer` uses `Defer` (`prelude.h`), which runs a lambda function in its destructor.
+- The macros `PROFILE_FUNC` and `PROFILE_BLOCK` uses `Instrument`
+  (`profile.h`), which produces trace events in its constructor and destructor.

+## Dynamic dispatch

+I don't often use classes nor member functions in C++, but there's two places where this isn't true:

+- `Allocator` in `prelude.h`
+- `FileSystem` in `vfs.cpp`

+The rationale for doing this is that I wanted vtables for these types.
+I found vtables hard to read when written in the way you would write them in C. Both `Allocator` and `FileSystem` are abstract base types, consisting of only pure virtual functions.

 ## Memory

 - General allocation with malloc/free
 - Debug allocation through doubly linked list
 - Arena allocation with 4kb (or larger) chunks in singly linked list
-  - Types that use arenas:
   - Sprites use it for arrays
   - JSON parser uses it for arrays/objects (except JSONArray is actually a linked list)
   - Tilemap uses it for arrays and strings

 ## Data structures